 Walking into the store in Surrey Center is a visceral experience for me.
 I grew up in an area where much of the clothing worn for fly fishing and outdoors was worn to cope with the elements, as much as they were to be involved with the river and local waterways.
 I can only encourage you to go at least once if you haven’t been.
 Everything is of a high quality – time pieces, fly gear, hats, luggage, dog beds (yes!) etc. And be sure to watch for news of their ladies day/night at Rivers & Glen – massive discounts and special offers, and truly worth going to for unique Christmas gifts and apparel.

-Learn more about Rivers and Glen Trading Co.
+Learn More About Rivers and Glen Trading Co.

-his is the most wonderful time of the year, right?
+This is the most wonderful time of the year, right?
 Well, almost.
 And, as things get seasonal, we need a wardrobe to match – and that means all of us need good threads.
 Now, Simon’s is known as the place to send groomsmen for their suits, but it really has so many versatile tuxedos, pants, jackets, shoes and formal wear options that you can find something for all the men in your life.
 Customers have plenty of choices to rent or to buy, in addition to the great array of clothing – high quality bow ties, socks, cuff links and accessories are also available.
 Looking ahead, Simon’s is preparing for its upcoming relocation to a new building on Riverwatch Parkway early next year.